bashman4u84/zone01-Piscine/checkpoint_solutions_batch_1.md

 ### Question

 Write a program `cameltosnakecase` that converts a string from `camelCase` to `snake_case`.

-- The program should take a single string as a command-line argument.
-- The conversion rule is to insert an underscore `_` before each uppercase letter and convert that letter to lowercase.
+The conversion rule is to insert an underscore `_` before each uppercase letter and convert that letter to lowercase.
-- If the program is run with zero or more than one argument, it should do nothing.

 ### Answer